Harrison-Z1000/IntroProgramming-Labs/README.md

-# Introduction to Programming - Lab Activities
+# CMPT120-Labs
-This repository contains my work for all Lab activities
+This repository contains work for all lab activities.